 The practice of architecture has evolved over time, shifting from oral instructions in ancient eras to the use of BIM (Building Information Management) technology in the present day.
 Throughout this evolution, “human” Architects have remained central to the profession.

-But the arising of AI (Artificial Intelligence) is casting shadows on the future of our profession as we know it today, with a number of platforms—some of them already on the internet – proposing automated design solutions, without the direct human interface between client and server.
+Nevertheless, the emergence of AI (Artificial Intelligence) casts a shadow of uncertainty over the future of our profession as we know it, with various platforms—some of which are already online—offering automated design solutions, eliminating the need for direct human interaction between client and server.

 Regrettably, for the vast majority of us, especially young professionals lacking ample experience and a robust client base, the encroachment of machines into the automated aspects of our roles—like drafting, computing, budgeting, and some planning tasks—can be disheartening.

 Still, machines cannot replace talented Architects as creativity resides in the neural network of our brains, which, to date, remains our most sophisticated computer.
 This status quo should endure, at least until the Singularity becomes reality.